seam/examples/booking/readme.txt

 Validation is as simple as putting the JARs in the library directory of the application server.

+You'll also need the 1.0.0-SNAPSHOT of the Web Beans logger extension.
+You can find it in the Web Beans extensions source tree.
+Run 'mvn install' in that directory to have it installed in your local Maven 2 repository.

 = First steps

 This example uses a Maven 2 build.
 To build the EJB and WAR and package them